henryoier/leetcode/Leetcode Log.md

 min_heap using priority queue

 216_CombinationSumII 2Y
-DFS 1WA didn't request a good range.
+DFS 1WA didn't request a good range

+179_LargestNumber Good one
+Use sort function, rewrite the compare part